How to Remain Safe in an Electrical Storm

 Outdoor Lightning Safety Precautions

-While taking steps to avoid a direct lightning strike is important, this may not remove the danger completely.
-More often, lightning will spread along the ground instead of going straight down, so even if you’re standing next to a tree or building, you could still absorb the impact of a strike.
-If you’re outdoors during a lightning event, the best course of action is to head indoors or seek shelter in an automobile, while avoiding anything that conducts electricity such as a metal structure, wire fence or electrical power lines.
+While avoiding a direct lightning strike is important, this may not remove the danger completely.
+More often, lightning will spread along the ground instead of going straight down, so you can still absorb the impact of a strike even if you’re standing next to a tree or building.
+If you’re outdoors during a lightning event, the best action is to head indoors or seek shelter in an automobile while avoiding anything that conducts electricity, such as a metal structure, wire fence, or electrical power lines.
 Other outdoor lightning safety precautions include:

-• Remove any item containing metal: If you’re wearing a backpack or other item that contains metal, remove it and place it at least 100 feet away from your sheltering spot.
+- Remove any item containing metal: If you’re wearing a backpack or other metal item, remove it and place it at least 100 feet away from your sheltering spot.

 Are You Safe from Lightning in a House?